neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 The amplitude function will be calculated based on the traces selected by *trace*.
-Here the function.
+Here is the function:

 ::